bendv/rasterstack/README.md

 > (582285.0, 4986585.0, 816015.0, 5216715.0)
 ```

-The extents of all files are not equal:
+The extents of all files are equal:

 ```python
 from rasterstack import equalExtents